starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 **Figure 3**.
 Referencing XML from an ARM template

 That's an XML file I can edit in any XML editor.
 Ideally, my APIM policies and the ARM template that deploys those policies would look like what you see in my repo, shown in **Figure 4**.
+I have an ARM template, my APIM policy XML file, and a readme to explain it to others on my team.

 ![APIM Shared Components](../images/day22/fig4.apim.shared.comps.PNG)